ian-nai/rust_lemmatizer/README.md

 ```

 ### Strings
-To lemmatize a string, pass a similar command to the one for files listed above.
-Just sub in your string for the filename and omit the "file" command:
+To lemmatize a string, pass a command similar to the one for files listed above.
+Just substitute in your string for the filename and omit the "file" at the end of the command:
 ```
 cargo run --bin get_lemmas ["YOUR STRING"] [PATH TO LEMMA FILE] [FILE OUTPUT - txt or csv]
 ```